Join millions of Canadians who have already trusted Loans Canada

 How Will Your RRSP Contributions Affect Your Tax Return?

 If you’re confused about how your RRSP contributions will affect your taxes, consider using a tax filing software like Turbotax.
-Turbotax can help you understand how much you should contribute to your RRSP before the deadline in order to get the greatest tax return.
+Turbotax can help you understand how much you should contribute to your RRSP before the deadline to get the greatest tax return.

 With Turbotax’s RRSP optimizing feature, you can: